-The Fund's Investment Manager is responsible for identifying and controlling risks.
+The Investment Manager of the Fund is responsible for identifying and controlling risks.
 The Board of Directors supervises the Investment Manager and is ultimately responsible for the overall risk management of the Fund.

 15.2.
-Risk measurement and Reporting System
+Risk Measurement and Reporting System

-The risks of the Fund are measured using a method that reflects both the expected loss likely to arise in normal circumstances and unexpected losses that are an estimate of the ultimate actual loss.
+The risk of the Fund are measured using a method that reflects both the expected loss likely to arise in normal circumstances and unexpected losses that are an estimate of the ultimate actual loss based on statistical models.
+The models make use of the probabilities derived from historical experience, adjusted to reflect the economic environment.

-Limits reflect the business strategy including the risk that the Fund is willing to accept and the market environment of the Fund.
+Monitoring and controlling risks is primarily set up to be performed based on limits established by the Board of Directors.
+These limits reflect the business strategy including the risk that the Fund is willing to accept and the market environment of the Fund.
 In addition, the Fund monitors and measures the overall risk in relation to the aggregate risk exposure across all risks type and activities.

-15.3 Market Risk
+15.3.
+Market Risk